-- Net Investment in capital assets This component of net position consists of capital assets, net of accumulated depreciation and reduced by outstanding borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-Zero Waste did not have any outstanding borrowings as of June 30, 2022 or as of June 30, 2021. - Restricted net position (if any) This component of net position consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted net position This component of net position consists of net position that does not meet the definition of "investment in capital assets" or "restricted".
+- Net Investment in capital assets (if any) This component of net position consists of capital assets, net of accumulated depreciation and reduced by outstanding borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position (if any) This component of net position consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted net position This component of net position consists of net position that does not meet the definition of "investment in capital assets" or "restricted".